520xyxyzq/awesome-object-SLAM/README.md

 A curated list of Object SLAM papers and resources

 Object SLAM, loosely speaking, is _the process of building a 3D object-level global environment map from local observations_.
 In this list, we consider papers that jointly and simultaneously optimize robot (camera) and object states.
-Dynamic 3D object tracking and semantic mapping are not included in the list.
+Dynamic 3D object tracking and semantic mapping are not included.
 For more general SLAM papers, please refer to [awesome-visual-SLAM]( awesome-visual-slam) and [Awesome-SLAM](https://github.com/SilenceOverflow/Awesome-SLAM).

 This repo is mainitained by [Ziqi Lu](https://github.com/520xyxyzq) and [Akash Sharma](https://github.com/akashsharma02).
 You are very welcome to contribute to this repo.
 If you spot anything wrong or missing, please feel free to [submit](https://github.com/520xyxyzq/awesome-object-SLAM/pulls) a PR or contact the maintainers.